OpenVidu/openvidu/openvidu-java-client/README.md

 openvidu-java-client
 ===

 - **Description**: Library for your JAVA server.
-It makes easier the retrieval of the necessary params from OpenVidu Server for securing your application (_sessionId_'s and _token_'s).
-It is a simple alternative to the REST API.
+It is a fully compatible and simple alternative to the REST API exposed by OpenVidu Server.

 - **Docs**: [openvidu-java-client API](http://openvidu.io/docs/reference-docs/openvidu-java-client/)